Saxony: Here and now

 Its museums are world class and would take a week to see them all.
 We go after hours to the Grünes Gewölbe, one of Europe’s largest and most magnificent collections of Renaissance and Baroque treasures.
 I marvel at tiny ornate miniature cities, horns made of seashells, owls made from ivory each more intricate than the next.

 We also visit the Royal Palace’s and stand with our mouths open looking at a huge hall of full size armor for horses and knights.
-Massive, ornate jousting lances decorate the walls, and it’s hard to picture carrying one much less balancing one while on the back of a horse.
+Massive, ornate jousting lances 12 feet and longer decorate the walls, and it’s hard to picture balancing one while riding on the back of a horse.

 My son, Ethan, is a Johann Sebastian Bach aficionado so the next day we decide to go to Leipzig.
-As we walk to the Dresden train station from our hotel via a pedestrian walkway, we realized that it is the same one that goes all the way down to the center of Old town.
+As we walk with fellow travelers to the Dresden train station via a pedestrian walkway, we realized that it is the same one that goes all the way down to the center of Old town.
 “No cars, Mom,” says my son, shaking his head.
 “How cool is that.”

 Leipzig is every bit as enchanting as Dresden, and small enough to explore in a morning.
-We head to the charming museum inside Zum Arabischen Coffee Baum, which tells the story of how coffee culture arrived in Europe.
+We head to the charming museum inside Zum Arabischen Coffee Baum, which tells the story of how coffee culture arrived in Europe and the tales of Bach and his contemporaries gathering there.

 Next was St. Thomas Church, where Bach served as the church’s paid cantor and music director.
-We zigzag through the famous glass-covered arcades where, during the Soviet Union, illegal trading was done.
+Then we zigzag through the famous glass-covered arcades where, during the Soviet Union, illegal trading was done.
 Now they are filled with gorgeous shops and cafes to sit and enjoy the afternoon away.

 Interior view of a church showcasing high ceilings with red and white arches, wooden pews, and stained glass windows.